loicreynier/pubs-bibliography/README.md

 <https://doi.org/10.1017/s0022112005006993>.

 Reynier, Loïc, Bastien Di Pierro, Frédéric Alizard, Anne Cadiou, Lionel Le Penven, and Marc Buffat. n.d.
+“A Preconditioning for the Spectral Solution of Incompressible Variable Density Flows.”

 Reynolds, Osborne.
 1895.
 “On the Dynamical Theory of Incompressible Viscous Fluids and the Determination of the Criterion.” _Philosophical